geeksambhu/geeksambhu.github.io/til.md

 #### How to remotely execute remote bash script in remote machine from local machine?

 >  To remotely execute a script residing in remote machine, do this:

 `ssh username@host.address './remotescript.sh'`

 On doing so remote script is executed however node module are not found and executed hence to execute the npm tools like `pm2` follow the following steps:

-1. Type the following commands in your remote machine:
+1. Type the following commands in your remote machine:" `echo $PATH`" It will output results like below:

-`echo $PATH`

-It will output results like below:

-`/home/ubuntu/bin:/home/ubuntu/.local/bin:/home/ubuntu/.nvm/versions/node/v8.9.4/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin`
+"``/home/ubuntu/bin:/home/ubuntu/.local/bin:/home/ubuntu/.nvm/versions/node/v8.9.4/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/sn$``"

 2. Copy the above output and open the file with texteditor like `nano remotescript.sh`  and add the new line at the start of file.
-The new line must be like these:
+The new line must be like :

-`export PATH='{step 1 Output}'
+"`export PATH='{step 1 Output}'`"

-remember that the `{step 1 Output}` looks like these`/home/ubuntu/bin:/home/ubuntu/.local/bin:/home/ubuntu/.nvm/versions/node/v8.9.4/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin`
+remember that the `{step 1 Output}` looks like this `/home/ubuntu/bin:/home/ubuntu/.local/bin:/home/ubuntu/.nvm/versions/node/v8.9.4/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin$`

-3. Now save and close the file and execute your remote file like these:
+3. Now save and close the file and execute your remote file like below:

     `ssh username@host.address './remotescript.sh'`

 CONGRATS!!!, You just ran your remote script in remote machine from local machine: let me know if any problem occurs :)

 ###  Wed Oct 3 17:01:09 +0545 2018

 #### How to find the length of a `set` in `javascript`?